ajonesb/Working-with-AJAX-Guide/README.md

 References for using AJAX with Javascript Front End Development from the Lynda series javascript and Ajax:https://www.lynda.com/Developer-tutorials/JavaScript-and-AJAX/114900-2.html

-The index files and other files associated are not attached but serves as a good reference regardless to use when working with ajav and javascript.
+The index files and other files associated are not attached but serves as a good reference regardless to use when working with AJAX and javascript.

 References include: